Mac MacLeod

-Keith MacLeod (popularly known as "Mac" MacLeod) (9 July 1941 – 16 November 2020), was an English musician who was a part of the Hertfordshire folk and blues scene from 1959 onwards.
+Keith "Mac" MacLeod (9 July 1941 – 16 November 2020), was an English musician who was a part of the Hertfordshire folk and blues scene from 1959 onwards.
 He played in St Albans alongside Mick Softley and Maddy Prior and toured with John Renbourn.
 Influences include Softley, Ramblin' Jack Elliott, Derroll Adams, Jesse Fuller, Big Bill Broonzy, Snooks Eaglin, Reverend Gary Davis and Davey Graham.

 MacLeod was an early influence on Donovan, and was the bassist for the original line-up of Hurdy Gurdy which also inspired the Donovan song "The Hurdy Gurdy Man".
 MacLeod has also worked with Argent.
 Other bands MacLeod formed of note include Soft Cloud, Loud Earth with Mick Softley and the acoustic-based band Amber.

 Biography

-Keith MacLeod was born in St Albans, Hertfordshire, on 9 July, 1941.
+Keith MacLeod was born in St Albans, Hertfordshire, on 9 July 1941.

 The St Albans crowd and beyond

 In the early days in The Cock and later The Peahen pubs, MacLeod was a regular and one of the few finger pickers around.
 He often played with other musicians of note: the flat picking Mick Softley and school friend Maddy Prior.
 In the summer time MacLeod travelled to the South West where he made friends with John Renbourn.
 The two busked together from around 1961 to 1964.

 In 1964 MacLeod and Renbourn recorded three or four demos together; 'South Coast', 'Cocaine', 'It Hurts Me Too' and 'Train Blues'.
 Donovan was influenced from 1961 onwards by MacLeod's finger picking and the flat pick styles made popular by Ramblin' Jack Elliott which had been a big inspiration on Mick Softley and 'Dirty Hugh'.
 MacLeod taught Donovan claw hammer style and finger pick techniques (see Hurdy Gurdy) and many songs from his folk blues heroes.
 Donovan said in an interview for Beat Instrumental in May 1965 titled 'Donovan's Big Influence?
 It's Not Dylan!'

 "The man who encouraged and helped me most was a fellow called Keith 'Mac' MacLeod.
 I've known him for about three years, and he's taught me everything from chord progressions on the guitar, to how to appreciate folk and real blues".

 In the summer of 1964 MacLeod was back in Torquay, this time Donovan joined him for his final summer before fame came knocking.
 MacLeod joined Donovan's first national tour of Britain which kicked off at the NME poll winners' party on 11 April 1965.
 Donovan's set has been called the first folk-rock gig by music writer Richie Unterberger.
 One of the tour dates saw Donovan and MacLeod playing on stage with Joan Baez.